BardicDefense/purple-hack/README.md

 To reconstruct spells (called "memorizing" or "preparing" them), a caster must first have a night's rest (at least 4 hours of uninterrupted sleep) and no fatigue levels from exhaustion or lack of sleep, to regain the clarity and focus needed.
-The time required to prepare a spell is 10 minutes per spell rank of uninterrupted concentration.
-For example, a third-rank spell would require 30 minutes to prepare.
+The time required to prepare a spell is 10 minutes per spell Rank of uninterrupted concentration.
+For example, a 3rd-Rank spell would require 30 minutes to prepare.
 A caster can prepare no more than two uses of the same spell.

+Note that [holy magic](#holy-magic) operates under slightly different rules than arcane magic for spell preparation.

+**Casting Spells**: Spells take two hands to cast, and include a vocal component; a caster who is bound or gagged or otherwise restrained or silenced cannot cast spells.

 **Spell Disruption**: If, between declaring a spell and casting it, the caster is hit by an attack or the like (even if no damage is dealt), or fails a saving